espressif/vscode-esp-idf-extension/docs_espressif/en/additionalfeatures/unit-testing.rst

 Configure the ESP-IDF Project to enable unit tests in the extension
 -------------------------------------------------------------------------

-Let's say the user has a ESP-IDF project with the following structure:
+Let's say you have a ESP-IDF project with the following structure:

 .. code-block::